New Orleans was the first place I called home outside of Denver.

-New Orleans is the only place I have called home other than Denver.
 It was my first experience in the art of adapting.
-My prerequisite for personal space had to diminish in order to thrive in a city that is so open, free and friendly.
-If I had to identify a single positive personality trait for New Orleans it would be outgoing.
-It is not just the town of Bourbon Street and bachelor parties it is a city that has survived crippling storms and kept its lifeblood of music, art and culture flowing.
+My prerequisite for personal space had to diminish in order to survive in a city that is so open, free and outgoing.
+It is not just the town of Bourbon Street and bachelor parties, it is a city that has survived crippling storms and kept its lifeblood of music, art and culture flowing.
+It is boisterous and fearless, and it is hard working because there is work to be done.

 It’s hard to encapsulate the rest of our time; there were best friends to see, friends to make, gorgeous meals to devour and our fair share of parades.
 The city is a rainbow and if desired an endless celebration.
 We took downtime in City Park each morning for the 2 weeks we stayed.
 To me this park kicks all other city park’s ass.
 Its lush, expansive and dripping with Spanish moss.